linked-art/linked.art/docs/community/projects/linkedartii/questionnaire/index.md

 * Section 4 - About Yourself
 To help us understand your background and motivations.

-The questionnaire is expected to go live in April/May 2022 and will be available via the following link:
+The questionnaire will be available via the following link:

 [Linked Art questionnaire](https://oxford.onlinesurveys.ac.uk/linked-art-adoption-opportunities-and-challenges)